arangodb/docs/3.3/deployment-kubernetes-tls.md

 ---
 layout: default
-description: The ArangoDB Kubernetes Operator will by default create ArangoDB deploymentsthat use secure TLS connections
+description: The ArangoDB Kubernetes Operator will by default create ArangoDB deployments that use secure TLS connections
 ---
 # Secure connections (TLS)

 The ArangoDB Kubernetes Operator will by default create ArangoDB deployments